 - Group Education: Along with other patients experiencing tinnitus, you will learn about the prevalence of the condition, how the hearing mechanism works, possible causes of tinnitus, common reactions to tinnitus, and management options.
 You will also receive take-home materials for later review.

-- Multidisciplinary Team Assessment: Following the group education session, you will meet individually with each of the following specialists for short assessments to determine which healthcare professionals may provide the most appropriate management for your tinnitus.
+- Multidisciplinary Team Screening: Following the group education session, you will meet individually with each of the following specialists for short screenings to determine which healthcare professionals may provide the most appropriate management for your tinnitus.

 Step Three: Individual Tinnitus Evaluation